risc0/risc0/docs/metal-optimization-progress.md

 On this branch, generated `eval_check_*.metal` files are compiled with `-fno-inline-functions` by default while the other rv32im Metal kernels keep the normal optimization pipeline.
-Set `RISC0_RV32IM_METAL_INLINE_EVAL_CHECK=1` when reproducing the original fully optimized eval-check failure mode.
+Set `RISC0_RV32IM_METAL_INLINE_EVAL_CHECK=1` when comparing against or reproducing the original fully optimized eval-check failure mode.

 On the M5 Max this passes the current serial rv32im suite with eval-check CPU verification, the non-serial rv32im harness, and 1M-row composite plus 64K-row